jazzband/django-waffle/docs/types/flag.rst

 .. note::

     It is not possible to change the Flag model and generate working migrations.
 Ideally, the flag model should be defined at the start of a new project.
-This is a limitiation of the `swappable` Django magic.
+This is a limitation of the `swappable` Django magic.

 The custom Flag model must inherit from `waffle.models.AbstractBaseFlag`.
 If you want the existing